 Note that although only cell B5 is passed as the FormulaCell parameter, also the references to B2 and B3 of the formula in cell B4 are replaced, because B5 depends on B4.

 6.14.11 OFFSET

 Summary: Modifies a reference's position and dimension.

-Syntax: OFFSET( Reference reference ; Integer rowOffset ; Integer columnOffset [ ; [ Integer newHeight ] [ ; [ Integer newWidth ] ] ] )
+Syntax: OFFSET( Reference R ; Integer RowOffset ; Integer ColumnOffset [ ; [ Integer NewHeight ] [ ; [ Integer NewWidth ] ] ] )